Broken heart syndrome

-A temporary constriction of the large or small arteries of the heart has been suspected to play a role.
-People who have broken heart syndrome may also have a difference in the structure of the heart muscle.
+A temporary squeezing of the large or small arteries of the heart may play a role.
+People who have broken heart syndrome also may have a change in the structure of the heart muscle.

-- Epinephrine (EpiPen, EpiPen Jr.), which is used to treat severe allergic reactions or a severe asthma attack
+- Emergency medicines used to treat severe allergic reactions or severe asthma attacks.

-- Unprescribed or illegal stimulants, such as methamphetamine and cocaine
+- Illegal stimulant drugs, such as methamphetamine and cocaine.